iclr-blogposts/2025/_posts/2025-04-28-building-blocks-of-differentially-private-training.md

 $$A := \begin{bmatrix} 1 & 0 & \cdots & 0 \\ 1 & 1 & \cdots & 0 \\ \vdots & \vdots & \ddots & \vdots \\ 1 & 1 & \cdots & 1 \end{bmatrix}.$$

-Then we can write all iterations of gradient descent in a the more compact form
+Then we can write all iterations of gradient descent in a more compact form

 $$\Theta = \Theta_0 - \eta AG,$$